 Digital evidence exploitation and collection has become an intricate part of conducting successful criminal investigations.
 Information will be presented regarded various types of digital evidence to include cell phones, surveillance equipment, and laptops.

 This course will include a block of instruction on the use of victimology while conducting criminal investigations.
-Although victimology is a controversial subject, it has been utilized time and time again by seasoned investigators to solve criminal offenses ranging from simple burglaries to gruesome homicides.
-Information will be presented what show demographic profiles of crime victims and convicted criminals that are strikingly similar.
+Although victimology is a controversial subject, it has been utilized time and time again by seasoned investigators to solve criminal offenses ranging from burglaries to homicides.
+Information will be presented that show demographic profiles of crime victims and convicted criminals that are strikingly similar.

 There is nothing more damaging to a criminal than a legally obtained confession of their involvement in the crime being investigated.
 Because of recent civil lawsuits and court rulings, detectives are having to use more caution than ever before when conducting an interrogation.